-Mr. V arrived at my outpatient clinic with a complex array of medical problems, having recently been discharged from the hospital following a massive heart attack and still undergoing treatment for cancer.
-An elderly gentleman who had spent much of his life abroad without medical care, he was thrust abruptly into the American health care system.
-Mr. V spoke no English — like many patients under my care.
+Mr. V was one of my first primary care patients.
+He arrived at my outpatient clinic with a complex array of medical problems, having recently been discharged from the hospital following a massive heart attack and still undergoing treatment for cancer.
+An elderly gentleman who had spent much of his life abroad without medical care, he was thrust abruptly into the American health care system filled with doctors’ visits, tests, and treatments.
+As if his medical history wasn’t overwhelming enough, Mr. V spoke no English — like many patients under my care.

 Over the next few months, he came to see me frequently, always with a medical interpreter who translated while I examined, explained, and prescribed.
 Waiting for her to repeat everything that Mr. V or I had said was cumbersome at times, but the interpreter’s presence was invaluable.
 When I changed a dose or suggested a new treatment option, Mr. V would smile and nod, seemingly in agreement.
 I felt that we had established a rapport.

 But the language barrier, I came to learn, presented a serious challenge to building a relationship with him.
 When various test results repeatedly came back different from what I expected, I began to suspect that Mr. V wasn’t doing what we had discussed, which given his health problems worried me deeply.
 Some of his prescriptions were absolutely vital — without them, he could have another heart attack, a stroke, or die from a fatal heart rhythm.
 So I asked him to come back for another visit.